mozilla/nunjucks/docs/getting-started.md

 [nunjucks-slim.js](files/nunjucks-slim.js) ([min](files/nunjucks-slim.min.js)) for the slim version
 which only works with precompiled templates.

+## When in a GraalJS environment...

+Grab [nunjucks.js](files/nunjucks.js) ([min](files/nunjucks.min.js)) and add this as a script to an instance of the GraalJS Script Engine.
+You will need to ensure the script engine has the following enabled:
+* Allow IO
+* Allow Experimental Options
+* The `js.shell` option

+Depending on your setup, you may need to add a polyfill script to be loaded before nunjucks which adds a global `window` object.

 ### Which file should you use?

 * Use **nunjucks.js** to dynamically load templates, auto-reload